soxueren/atsd/integration/pentaho/data-integration/README.md

 ![](resources/join_preview.png)

+> Note to preview data right-click on step icon and select 'Preview' > 'Quick Launch'

 ### Merge Tables

 In this step we will append two tables to perform calculations inside one table.
 This table will have a unique row identifier (pair `datetime - tags.category`) so we can join them with the INNER JOIN operation.